lisov1y/Drum-Kit/README.md

 # Drum-Kit

-If you want to play drums - play it here, don't make your neighbors sad!
+If you've ever wanted to play drums - play it here, don't make your neighbors sad!

 ### Usage